frankbraun/asciiart/README.md

 This package was inspired by [ASCIIToSVG](https://github.com/dhobsd/asciitosvg/), the ASCII to SVG converter used to render the graphics in the
 [ZeroMQ guide](http://zguide.zeromq.org/).

+### Open research question

+How does one formally define a grammar for two-dimensional ASCII art?
+ENBF doesn't seem to be up for the job...